DreasL02/NeuralNetworkAccelerator/README.md

 Hardware Accelerator for Neural Networks in Chisel
 =======================
-This repository documents a small but scalable Neural Network Accelerator targeting the Basys3 FPGA board.
+This repository documents a small but scalable Neural Network Accelerator architecture and implementation.\
+It is written in Chisel 5.0 and targeting the Basys3 FPGA board.

 ### Authors